-- If s=1 the IOMMU will store the specified 64-bit data value to the specified system physical address.
+- If s=1 the IOMMU stores the specified 64-bit data value to the specified system physical address.
 Software can use this write to update a semaphore indicating to the waiting process that it can continue execution.
-The address written by the COMPLETION_WAIT must be located in system memory.
+The address written by the COMPLETION_WAIT must be located in system memory, and the write operation must be coherent and not in the isochronous channel.
 The PassPw bit must not be set when performing this write. - If i=1, the IOMMU sets the ComWaitInt bit in the IOMMU Status Register [MMIO Offset 2020h].

-Both s=1 and i=1 may be specified in the same COMPLETION_WAIT command.
+Both s=1 and i=1 may be specified in the same COMPLETION WAIT command.